Summer 2021 Plans

 - American Camp Association (ACA)

 - Centers for Disease Control and Prevention (CDC)

 We rely on our internal partnerships with other programs of the Harry & Rose Samson Family JCC who operated successfully in summer 2020 and continue to operate successfully.

-- Campers and staff should expect to take at least one (1) negative molecular PCR COVID-19 test within 2-5 days before arrival and submit the results to Camp.
+- All campers and staff, regardless of vaccination status, are required to take at least one (1) negative molecular PCR COVID-19 test within 1-3 days (72 hours) before arrival and submit the results to Camp.
 All campers must have a negative PCR test in order to attend camp.
 It is imperative that a few days prior to the test and once taken that campers and families are overly cautious and practice social distancing until arrival at camp.
 YOU are our partners in risk mitigation.

-- Campers and staff members who receive a positive test several days prior to arrival should contact us immediately and NOT plan to travel to camp.
+- Campers and staff members who receive a positive test prior to arrival should contact us immediately and NOT plan to travel to camp.

 For 2021, we are modifying our regular transportation options for campers to arrive at Camp.
 The only Interlaken provided option is to depart out of Milwaukee.
 Departure times will be scheduled and staggered to allow for flights to arrive into Milwaukee as well as for families to travel from Chicago or Madison to Milwaukee.
 We will not be offering busing from Northbrook, IL, Madison, WI, or Minneapolis, MN.
 Campers can arrive to Camp via bus, parent drop off, or via flight into Rhinelander (RHI) airport.